kbachir/DevOps-Notes/README.md

 - A single box or that contains the frontend, backend, database.
 Essentially the monolith of the entire programme.
 - We deploy in cloud services like AWS or Azure, turning the "single box architecture into 2 tier architecture".

+Monolith:
+- A single box that has front end and back end.
+- Programme needs to be interrupted and restarted whenever changes are made or features are added.

+2 Tier:
+- Breaking down into client and server applications.
+Users will not interact with server applications.
+- Will run faster.

+Microservices:
+- Separating a large application into smaller independent parts that each have their own realm of responsibility.
 ### Development Env

 ![Dev Envrionment Diagram](https://user-images.githubusercontent.com/98312982/151946623-1b12406e-1e10-401b-8478-d8c63ea2371d.png)